-Special admission requirements: The admission standards for all students pursuing degrees in biology , environmental science, and neuroscience (all tracks) and those interested in pre-professional areas offered by the Biological Sciences Department are: mathematics ACT ≥ 22 (or other placement equivalent scores or courses) and CPE minimum standards of 18 English and 20 reading(or other placement equivalent scores or courses)..
-Transfer students must also meet these requirements before declaring a biology major.
+Special admission requirements: The admission standards for all students pursuing degrees in environmental science are mathematics ACT 22 and CPE minimum standards of 18 and 20 reading, or successful completion of appropriate developmental courses.
+Transfer students must also meet these requirements before declaring an environmental science major.

 Four-Year Plan: Click here to view the Four-Year Plan for this specific program.
 To find out more about Four-Year Plans, visit the Policies and Procedures page.